NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandProgrammeImplementationGuides/backup/guides/Patient-Flag-Implementation-Guide-Beta/Home/Use-Cases/PatientFlag-record/Add-remove-associated-resources.page.md

 #### Flag endpoint write

+# are they POSTing a transaction bundle to the PatienFlag endpoint?

-As an abstract PatientFlag, PatientFlag records are created by POSTing the resource to the relevant resource type endpoint.
-ResourceType will depend on modelling of the Additional Detail as a suitable resource within a given concrete implementation. e.g. Reasonable Adjustments uses Additional Detail resources, modelling Adjustments as[EnglandFlagPatientFlagAdjustment](https://fhir.nhs.uk/England/StructureDefinition/England-Flag-PatientFlag-Adjustment) resources ,and Impairments and Underlying Conditions as [EnglandConditionFlag](https://fhir.nhs.uk/England/StructureDefinition/England-Condition-Flag) resources.
+PatientFlag records are created by POSTing the resource to the relevant resource type endpoint.
+ResourceType will depend on the requirements of the Additional Detail. e.g. Reasonable Adjustments uses Additional Detail resources, modelling Adjustments as[EnglandFlagPatientFlagAdjustment](https://fhir.nhs.uk/England/StructureDefinition/England-Flag-PatientFlag-Adjustment) resources ,and Impairments and Underlying Conditions as [EnglandConditionFlag](https://fhir.nhs.uk/England/StructureDefinition/England-Condition-Flag) resources.

+In order for the new additional resource to be attached to the relevant PatientFlag resource, the following details must match
+- NewResource.patient = PatientFlag.patient
+- NewResource.category = PatientFlag.code

 ```
 POST [baseURL]/[resourceType]
 ```
 ---

----

-### Remove Use Case
+### Remove Associated Resources Use Case

 <plantuml>
 @startuml